CieloCris/Cryptocurrencies/README.md

 ## Overview

-The purpose of our project is to analyze cryptocurrency data using an Unsupervised Machine Learning algorithm in order to know how to group data into a classification system for an investment.
+The **purpose** of our project is to analyze cryptocurrency data using an Unsupervised Machine Learning algorithm in order to know how to group data into a classification system for an investment.

+To accomplish our goal, We performed four technical analysis that consist of (1) preprocessing the data for PCA, (2) reducing data dimensions using PCA, (3) clustering cryptocurrencies using K-Means and (4) vizualizing cryptocurrencies results.

-To achieve this objective, We utilized Python, Jupyter Notebook, Pandas, Scikit-learn, hvplot, and Plotly.
+As **resources** for the project, We utilized Python, Jupyter Notebook, Pandas, Scikit-learn, hvplot, and Plotly.

 ## Results

-The charts below show some visualizations after using a unsupervised machine learning clustering algorithm (K-Mean) to group cryptocurrency data.
+The charts below show some visualizations after using an unsupervised machine learning clustering algorithm (K-Mean) to group cryptocurrency data.

 ### Elbow curve
 ![Alt text](/Resources/elbow_curve.png "imagen1")